cvxluo/cvxluo/README.md

 ### 👋

 Hi!
-I'm Charlie, currently a CS + Math major at Georgia Tech.
+I'm Charlie Luo, recent CS + Math graduate from Georgia Tech.
 I love hackathons and app dev -  I was formerly a co-director at HexLabs (running HackGT), and in high school I ran [hackPHS](https://hackphs.tech/).
 I've gone to quite a few events, and if you're interested, you can check out some of my hackathon projects [here](https://devpost.com/charliexluo).
 I'm always down to learn something new or collaborate on a project, so shoot me a message anytime!